MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/track-work.md

 ## Supported Office clients and Azure DevOps versions

-The following table indicates the Office clients supported for each Azure DevOps version.
+The following table indicates the Office clients supported for each Azure DevOps version. macOS isn't supported.
-MacOS isn't supported.
 Even if you installed Visual Studio for Mac, connection to Azure DevOps from Excel or any other Office client isn't supported.

 ---